-John C. Stephens, MD, is a cardiologist in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart & Vascular Institute.
+John C. Stephens, MD, is a cardiologist in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
 He is board-certified in internal medicine, cardiovascular medicine, interventional cardiology and adult comprehensive echocardiography.
-His practice is at Ashtabula County Medical Center.

-Dr. Stephens continued his postgraduate training from 2004 through 2008 with fellowships in cardiovascular medicine and interventional cardiology at William Beaumont Hospital, Royal Oak, Mich.
-During his training, he was Chief Cardiovascular Fellow and earned the Norman H. Horwitz, PhD Award for Best Research Presentation.
+Education and Training: A graduate of the University of Akron, OH, with undergraduate degrees in microbiology and chemistry, Dr. Stephens earned his medical degree from the Medical College of Ohio in Toledo.
+After completing an internship and residency in internal medicine at the University of Michigan in Ann Arbor, Dr. Stephens continued his postgraduate training from 2004 through 2008 with fellowships in cardiovascular medicine and interventional cardiology at William Beaumont Hospital in Royal Oak, Michigan.
+During his training, he was Chief Cardiology Fellow and earned the Norman H. Horwitz, PhD Award for Best Research Presentation.

-After completing his fellowships, Dr. Stephens returned to Northeast Ohio and was named to the staff of University Hospitals of Cleveland with appointments at Case Medical Center, Bedford Medical Center, Geauga Medical Center and Ahuja Medical Center.
-He left the University Hospitals system in 2011 to accept an appointment with the Cleveland Clinic Heart & Vascular Institute.
+After completing his fellowships, Dr. Stephens returned to Northeast Ohio and was named to the staff of University Hospitals of Cleveland and was Assistant Clinical Professor of Medicine at Case Western Reserve University’s School of Medicine.
+He was appointed to the Cleveland Clinic staff in 2011.

-Dr. Stephens special interests include acute coronary syndromes, heart valve disease, vascular medicine and percutaneous interventions for complex coronary and peripheral artery and structural heart diseases (balloon valvuloplasty, atrial septal or PFO repairs).
-He has published a number of professional journal articles and abstracts, and he has presented on these topics at medical meetings.
-Dr. Stephens current research interest is in predicting and managing aortic regurgitation following minimally invasive heart valve replacement.
+Research, Publications and Speaking: Dr. Stephens’ clinical interests include evaluation and treatment of patients with complex coronary artery disease, structural heart disease, heart failure and peripheral arterial disease.
+He has published a number of professional journal articles and abstracts, and has presented on these topics at medical meetings.
+Dr. Stephens’ current research interest is involves identification and quantification of aortic regurgitation after minimally invasive heart valve replacement.